Just as every child is different, so are the signs and symptoms of hearing loss.

 As part of the Department of Health's Office for Children with Special Health Needs, VTEHDI provides support, training, and case management for families and their babies, hospitals, and community providers.
 VTEHDI works with state and national agencies and organizations to achieve the National EHDI goals.

-Screening results are sent to VTEHDI by hospitals, licensed midwives, primary care providers and audiologists.
+Hearing screening results are sent to VTEHDI by hospitals, midwives, primary care providers and audiologists.
 These providers also send high-risk information on each baby related to late onset hearing loss.
 VTEHDI provides families and providers follow-up recommendations for on-going hearing health care based on identified risk factors.

 Hospital Outpatient Screening Appointments